-There is nothing better than the big-block Hemi Mopar muscle car, and today we have the 1969 Plymouth Hemi Road Runner.
+There is nothing better than the big-block Hemi Mopar muscle car, and today we have the 1969 Plymouth Road Runner Hemi.
 This Mopar project started as a regular 383 Road Runner and has been converted into the 528 cubic-inch Pro Touring monster so called the “Big Hemi Green Runner”.
 The team behind this project is the Jason Bair Customs which have spent thousands of hours making this Hemi Road Runner what he is today.

 This Pro Touring 1969 Plymouth Hemi Road Runner has been completely restored.
 The interior has been left close to the original, with some small changes like the sport steering wheel, piston grip shifter and new black leather seats.
 But the main changes are made on the suspension and of course the engine.